Everyone

 If the employer has a set procedure for disciplinary action or dismissal

 If an employer has a set procedure to deal with disciplinary issues, warnings or dismissal, they have a contractual or good faith obligation to follow this.
-These procedures should be set out in writing, for example, in the employment agreement or workplace policies, and this information should be accessible to employees.
+These procedures should be set out in writing, for example, in the A written document setting out the terms and conditions of employment agreed by the employer and employee (also known as a ‘contract of service’).
+It can include other contractual documents and agreements made by the employer and employee.
+Every employee must have a written employment agreement.